pivotal/docs-tap/learning-center/workshop-content/workshop-instructions.md

 - Line breaks are preserved.
 - Initial or terminating new lines are included.

 In the original methods, the string was always trimmed before use.

-By using the different forms as appropriate, you can annotate the displayed code block with a different message indicating what will happen.
+By using the different forms as appropriate, you can annotate the displayed code block with a different message letting the user know what will happen.

 The method for using AsciiDoc is similar, using the `role` for the name of the annotation and YAML as the content: